NotKieranF/call65/manual.md

 Analogous to `.proc`.
 Starts a new routine scope with the given name.
-Cannot be nested, and must be forward declared with `.globalroutine`.
+Cannot be nested, and must be forward declared with `.globalroutine` or `.declareroutine`.
-An alternative method of forward declaration may be introduced later for routines within the same translation unit, but it's not currently a priority.

 ### `.endroutine`